irmen/Pyro4/docs/source/nameserver.rst

 You have to explicitly add metadata tags when registering objects with the name server, see :ref:`nameserver-yellowpages`.
 Objects without metadata tags cannot be found via ``PYROMETA`` obviously.
+Note that the name server supports more advanced metadata features than what ``PYROMETA`` provides: in a PYROMETA uri you cannot use white spaces, and you cannot ask for an object that has one or more of the given tags -- multiple tags means that the object must have all of them.

-All metadata tags can be listed if you query the name server for registrations.
+Metadata tags can be listed if you query the name server for registrations.